 Marketplace provider nexus

 House Bill 354 adopts 'marketplace provider' provisions for sales and use tax for transactions occurring on or after July 1, 2019.
 A marketplace provider is defined as any company that makes or facilitates retail sales of products and services, both tangible and digital, that are delivered or digitally transferred to a Kentucky customer for one or more marketplace retailers that in total exceed $100,000 of sales or conducts 200 or more transactions in the preceding or current calendar year.
 If a company is determined to be a marketplace provider, they must register and start collecting sales tax on all applicable purchases that they facilitated through their marketplace.
-The marketplace retailer whose products/services are sold are relieved of all liability for sales made through a marketplace provider.
+The marketplace retailer whose products/services are sold is relieved of all liability for sales made through a marketplace provider.

 Miscellaneous additional sales and use tax provisions